mintcc342g/study_websocket_go/README.md

   ws://localhost:10812/room/123/broadcast?user_name="iKnow"

   ```
-- Click 'Connect' button, and Enjoy it!
+- Click 'Connect' button on the requests, and Enjoy it!